hndmrsh/archived.hndmrsh.github.io/_drafts/arcade-controller.md

 ---
-layout: 	post
+layout: 	blogpost
+size:     s
 title:  	"Building an arcade controller with Arduino"
 date:   	2016-02-03 21:16:00 +1300
-categories:	games electronics build-logs
+tags:   	games electronics build-logs
+excerpt:	|
+  A build log of the arcade contoller I built using a fake Arduino, off-brand controller parts and love.
+colour:		"#0EC5E9"
 ---

 Costs: